Proof-of-Principle Experiment on a Displacement-Noise-Free Neutron Interferometer for Gravitational Wave Detection: Details of actual setup, Analysis method and numerical simulation result

 \subsection{Demonstration Setup and Analysis for the DFI}

 In this subsection, we describe the analysis methods developed for the actual setup and present simulation results, as a precursor to the experimental data analysis in Section \ref{section:5}.

 Four neutron speeds were selected at BL05: $v_1 = 467.3$ m/s, $v_2 = 435.0$ m/s, $v_3 = 381.7$ m/s, $v_4 = 360.0$ m/s, all of which satisfy the DFI velocity condition defined in Eq. \ref{eq:3}.
-In practice, these neutron speeds are identified using time-of-flight (TOF) measurements, which typically carry an uncertainty of $\pm$50 $\mu$s — corresponding to a velocity error of approximately $\pm$0.5 $m$/s.
-This effect should be considered in the analysis of experimental results.
+In practice, these neutron speeds are identified using time-of-flight (TOF) measurements, which typically carry an uncertainty of ±50 $\mu$s.
+The TOF uncertainty originates from the finite moderator size, causing a time spread in neutron velocity.
+This mainly reduces interference visibility, but its effect is negligible because it is mitigated by statistical accumulation.
 For the simulated data, we consider five types of signals: $\mathrm{BS_U}$, $\mathrm{GW_U}$, $\mathrm{M}$ (mirror noise), $\mathrm{GW_L}$, and $\mathrm{BS_L}$.
 Among these, the mirror noise signal is assigned a frequency of $f_{\mathrm{M}} = 200$ Hz, which serves as the time reference for canceling the displacement noise originating from the BSs.

 In conventional laser interferometers, mirror modulations manifest as variations in the interference fringe pattern, which depends on the difference in the optical path length between the two arms.
 In contrast, in our neutron interferometer, the interference fringes are represented as a function of the TOF, as shown in Fig. \ref{fig:7}.
 This TOF-based representation is particularly advantageous in our case, given the low neutron beam flux (see Table \ref{tab:2}), which necessitates long accumulation times to achieve adequate fringe contrast.
 Under these experimental conditions, TOF provides a more practical and informative framework for analyzing the interference signals.